 How much will photovoltaic solar add to the value of my home?

 Several different studies demonstrate that solar increases the resale of a home from 3% to 5%, in a non-recessionary housing market.
 This means that a standard solar array on a $300,000 home will increase the market value from $9,000 to $15,000.
 The rooftop solar arrays sold by Tampa Bay Solar typically last 30 to 40 years, and the payoff (ROI) on a standard system is 7 to 8 years.
 As plug in electric cars become more common the value of homes with photovoltaic solar will increase because electric car owners will be able to charge their vehicles at home without paying a high electric bill.

 How does the Federal Tax Credit on solar work?

 The credit can be used for solar hot waters heaters for the home, solar pool pumps and any photovoltaic array.
-The tax credit is 26% in 2020, 22% in 2021.
+The tax credit is 26% until 2022, 22% in 2023.
 This is a TAX CREDIT, so you can’t use it unless you pay taxes to the federal government.
 If your annual household income is below $30,000 per year it might take you several years to use your tax credit.
 For instance, if you only pay $3,000 per year in federal taxes and you get a solar tax credit for $9,000 it will have to carry forward three years for you to recoup the full $9,000.
 The solar tax credit is dollar for dollar, if you own a business and pay taxes at the end of the year you can use the tax credit instead of writing a check to Uncle Sam.

 How does my grid-tied solar array work at night?